-Welcome to the 261st installment of A View From the Easel, a series in which artists reflect on their workspace.
-This week, artists toggle between graphic design, painting, and tattooing, and savor the power of sunlight filtered through a studio window.
+Welcome to the 271st installment of A View From the Easel, a series in which artists reflect on their workspace.
+This week, artists use biking as a tool for exploration and enjoy the company of California critters.

 Want to take part?
 Check out our submission guidelines and share a bit about your studio with us through this form!
 All mediums and workspaces are welcome, including your home studio.